hujanais/hello-microservices/README.md

 	docker build -t dashboard .
 	docker run -d -p 8080:80 --name dashboard
 	```
 So to actually serve the front-end, we will not be using the development server.
 We will use NGINX web server instead.
-I suppose you can still use Apache if you like...
+I suppose you can still use Apache if you like.
 The Dockerfile for React Front-End [I mostly just copied this from my Angular project]
 ```
 FROM arm64v8/node:14-bullseye-slim AS builder
 # Set working directory